Pole Barn Vs Metal Buildings

 What sets metal buildings apart from pole barns are their foundations as well.
-In contrast to pole barns, metal buildings are set on a concrete foundation system.
+In contrast to pole barns, pre-engineered metal buildings are set on a concrete foundation system.
 The foundation features deep footings for steel columns with a shallow foundation wall between them to receive the metal siding.

-Manufacturing technology and the increased availability of metal building components made metal utility buildings increasingly popular after World War II.
+Manufacturing technology and the increased availability of metal building components made metal barns and utility buildings increasingly popular after World War II.
 Their use is often applied to construction instances that require a larger free span (no additional columns between exterior walls) than pole structures allow.

-The versatility and durability of metal buildings are among the reasons they have been used for workshops, home offices, garages, storage buildings, and a variety of other applications.
+The versatility and durability of metal buildings are among the reasons they have been used for workshops, home offices, garages, storage buildings and a variety of other applications.

-Pole Barns vs. Metal Buildings: A Four-Point Comparison
+Pole Barns Vs Metal Buildings: A Four-Point Comparison

 Though similar in appearance and function, pole barns and metal buildings are each unique building types.
 As such, there are important considerations a client should be mindful of when deciding which building style is best suited to meet their needs, including: